Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden/bitwarden-walkthrough.rst

     .. note:: This cannot be used to reset passwords for accounts created on your Vaultwarden server.

-|

-Now you'll want to setup some client devices! :ref:`Head here for instructions on how to do so.<bitwarden-client-setup>`
+Now you'll want to setup some client devices! :ref:`Head here for instructions on how to do so<bitwarden-client-setup>`.